 As the Coronavirus situation evolves, we wanted to take this opportunity to reach out and update you as a Groundhog Turf Care customer.

 Governor Sununu issued an order that only essential business should be operating for the next few weeks.
-A list of essential business can be found here.
 Our business is deemed essential and listed under agriculture on this order.
 We are out and about providing services and will be in your neighborhood soon.

 - Normally on our first application we would be knocking on your door, introducing ourselves, and asking if you would like to walk the lawn to go over expectations and concerns for the season.
 This year we will not be knocking.
 For the safety of customers and our team, we ask that if you have questions or concerns for your technician that you please call the office.
 The customer service team will answer your concerns or have your technician call you when he gets off the road to discuss.